-Al-Anon is a mutual support group of peers who share their experience in applying the Al-Anon principles to problems related to the effects of a problem drinker in their lives.
+Al-Anon is a mutual support group of peers who share their experience in applying the Al-Anon principles to problems related to the effects of someone in their lives with alcohol issues.

-Alateen is a peer support group for teens who are struggling with the effects of someone else’s problem drinking.
+Alateen is a peer support group for teens who are struggling with the effects of someone else’s problematic alcohol use.

 The Nar-Anon Family Groups is primarily for those who know or have known a feeling of desperation concerning the addiction problem of someone very near to you.

 Are the concepts themselves up for debate?
 Do they require certain treatments, or abstinence from everything?
 It's complicated!
 And new ways of thinking are changing the conversation.

 All Sober compiles the best of the latest headlines.
 Here's your addiction and recovery news for the week of Feb.
 12, 2024!

 Your mental health can affect — and be affected by — your loved ones.
 Here's how to discuss it with them so everyone can heal.